fleschutz/SI-math/README.md

 Frequently Asked Questions
 --------------------------
 * **What's this SI?** It's the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).
-* **Is this repo feature-complete?** No, but the base work has been done.
+* **Is it feature-complete?** No, but the base work has been done.
 Please help if you find something's missing.

 🤝 Contributing
 ---------------